 People with third degree heart block have an irregular heartbeat due to a total blockage of the electrical impulses that control the heart’s activity.
-This is a medical emergency.
+It can lead to faintness and breathing difficulty and is a medical emergency.

 The possible symptoms of third degree heart block